-New Research Predicts An Increase In Allocation From Institutional And Retail Investors To Small- And Micro-Caps Over The Next 12 Months
+New Research Predicts an Increase in Allocation from Institutional and Retail Investors to Small- and Micro-Caps Over the Next 12 Months

-(MENAFN- GlobeNewsWire - Nasdaq) TORONTO, Aug.
-06, 2024 (GLOBE NEWSWIRE) -- New Horizon Aircraft (NASDAQ: HOVR), doing business as Horizon Aircraft (“Horizon Aircraft” or the“Company”), the advanced aerospace engineering company and developer of eVTOL (electric Vertical Take-Off and Landing) aircraft, publishes new global research* that indicates fund managers that invest primarily in small-cap and micro-cap Stocks believe there will be an increased level of exposure to small and micro-caps from both institutional and retail investors over the year ahead.
+(MENAFN- Perceptiona) August 07, 2024 -- New Horizon Aircraft (NASDAQ: HOVR), doing business as Horizon Aircraft (“Horizon Aircraft” or the “Company”), the advanced aerospace engineering company and developer of eVTOL (electric Vertical Take-Off and Landing) aircraft, publishes new global research* that indicates fund managers that invest primarily in small-cap and micro-cap stocks believe there will be an increased level of exposure to small and micro-caps from both institutional and retail investors over the year ahead.

 The global study with small and micro-cap fund managers in the US, Canada, Europe, the Middle East and Asia with collectively $82.4 billion assets under management, found that 76% of respondents anticipate the level of exposure to small and micro-caps from institutional investors to increase over the next six to 12 months.
 One in three (34%) fund managers believe allocations could increase by 25% or more.